pbertera/SIPPing/README.md

 * inline parsable templates for SIP messaging
 * "ping style" behavior: SIPPing sends out a SIP Rrequest and wait for the response
 * aggressive mode: do not wait for any response and send out the request
+* you can define variables as a Python code
+* Content-Lenght and CSeq headers auto generated

 ### Templates: